AlbinFranzen/Machine-Learning-Portfolio/README.md

 ### Kaggle Competitions
 ------------------------------------------------------------------------------------------------------------------------------
 **Competition results**<br />
-I like to enter kaggle competitions to practice my current skills and learn about new bleeding-edge models and preprocessing techniques.
+I enter kaggle competitions to practice my current skills and learn about new bleeding-edge models and preprocessing techniques.
 The downside with kaggle is that the data is most often presented in clean datasets which is unrealistic compared to real-world data gathering and preparation.
 Therefore I only use kaggle as a supplement to my personal projects and to improve my modelling techniques.
 Here you can see some of my kaggle results:

 - Titanic
 - MNIST